 How to Help Children with Their ACTs – Now that ACTs are no longer administered by schools in Michigan, how can you make sure you’re helping your child enough with preparation for the test?
 You’ve decided to give them the option to sit the test out of school and you’ll be paying for it, so as a concerned parent, you want to make sure you’re doing all you can to help your child with test preparation.
 Standardized tests are used by Colleges to help determine your child’s academic potential regardless of their GPA, which is why it’s important your child achieves the best possible ACT scores.

 The ACT Test dates for 2021 are now open for registration.
-The next ACT test date is June 12 deadline to register is due by 5/21/21.
+The next ACT test date is December 11 deadline to register to avoid late fees is due by 11/5/21.
 Register HERE.

 This How to Help Children with their ACTs has been provided to Oakland County Moms by Janette Duffy, freelance writer and former tutor.